 When am I due for my first test?

 Women are due for their first Cervical Screening Test at age 25, even if they’ve had the HPV vaccination.

 If you are 25 or older:

-You should book in for your first Cervical Screening Test two years after your last Pap test.
+You should book in with a GP for your first Cervical Screening Test two years after your last Pap test.
 After that, your regular test will be every five years if everything is ok.
 Learn more about why this is.